mcmah309/eros/README.md

 ### Seamless Transitions Between Error Types

-Users should be able to seamlessly transition to and from fully typed errors
+Users should be able to seamlessly transition to and from fully typed errors.

 ```rust
 use eros::{bail, FlateUnionResult, IntoConcreteTracedError, IntoUnionResult, TracedError};